Links

-Chrome and Firefox Configuration
+Chrome and Firefox configuration

 How to configure Chrome and Firefox web push notifications